staropram/AGI-bootstrap/README.md

 | `script`| the script to run |
 | `artificialDelaySecs` | adds an artifical delay so you can read the responses rather than it all happening in a blur. |

-# Adding commands
+# Commands

 The commands that have so far been defined are in the `commands` directory.
 These are copied to the AIs working directory upon initialisation.
+You can disable a command by changing the `active` flag in the command file to `F`.

 # Notes